Menu

 Renal Impairment The recommended dosage of TALZENNA for patients with moderate renal impairment (CLcr 30 - 59 mL/min) is 0.35 mg taken orally once daily in combination with enzalutamide.
 The recommended dosage of TALZENNA for patients with severe renal impairment (CLcr 15 - 29 mL/min) is 0.25 mg taken orally once daily in combination with enzalutamide.
 No dose adjustment is required for patients with mild renal impairment.
 TALZENNA has not been studied in patients requiring hemodialysis.

-Please see the Full Prescribing Information for TALZENNA.
+Please see Full Prescribing Information for soft gelatin capsules and hard capsules for TALZENNA.

 Please see the XTANDI Prescribing Information for safety information about XTANDI.